Drug And Alcohol Rehab Centers That Take GEHA Insurance

 It’s understandable if you are worried as to whether or not your plan will cover the aspect of treatment that you may be interested in or the facility you may be considering.
-For this information, you can simply call Find Addiction Rehabs, and in five (5) minutes they can verify your GEHA policy and provide you with the information you need.
+For this information, you can simply call Find Addiction Rehabs, and in less than five minutes they can verify your GEHA policy and provide you with the information you need.
 They will be able to inform you of what treatment options are covered by your plan and the amount of coverage you will receive.

 How Can I Get GEHA Coverage for Detox and Rehab?

 There are many different ways in which you can obtain GEHA coverage, including for rehabs that accept GEHA Insurance these include: